How to Illustrate the Aging Formula in Excel using the IF Function (4 Methods)

 Aging Formula in Excel Using If

-• After that, drag the Fill handle icon down the column.
-You will see only one invoice will appear in that section.
+• Drag the Fill handle icon down the column.
+You’ll see only one invoice amount in this section.

 Aging Formula in Excel Using If